phs/sauce/README.md

 # Sauce #

-A would-be C++ dependency injection framework, written by an old java dev finally getting around to learning real C++.
-You have been warned.
+A C++ dependency injection framework.

-The design and name are inspired by Google's excellent Guice framework.
+The design and name are inspired by Google's excellent [Guice framework](http://code.google.com/p/google-guice/), but neither Google nor Guice is otherwise affiliated in any way.

 ## The Jist ##